 The simple interface means fewer pieces or complex components that could potentially fail, and the Shark II features an internal cooling fan to keep the pump running longer without overheating.
 Heat is the number-one killer of electric pumps, so an active internal cooling system is a great addition to this pump to keep it running for many years.

-While the Shark wasn’t the fastest pump in our testing, it did come in second-fastest with an average inflation time of 11:45 to get our medium-sized test board to 15 PSI when plugged into a constant power source.
+While the Shark wasn’t the fastest pump in our testing, it only took an average inflation time of 11:45 to get our medium-sized test board to 15 PSI when plugged into a constant power source.

 Battery and Other Accessories: